Web3NL/motoko-book/src/common-programming-concepts/control-flow/let-else-expression.md

 // This will fail and return "Error"
 ```

 In common practice, our `let-else` expression might have an `Opt type`.
-By putting a questionmark `?` in front of the let pattern we can bind this `Opt Value` and desugar it by using its pattern name without the `?`.
+By putting a questionmark `?` in front of the _[pattern](/common-programming-concepts/pattern-matching.html)_ we can bind this `Opt Value` and desugar it by using its pattern name without the `?`.
 Using this we can evaluate expressions with opt types, and imperatively act or bind accordingly to their result type.

 Assume we have 2 Opt text types as input.